Hare-krishnaa/SQL-and-SQOOP-Data-Ingestion-ETL-/README.md

 1. First set up the AWS RDS having MySql Engine.
 2. Then set up the AWS EMR cluster having Hadoop, Sqoop, Hive and Spark tools and start the cluster.
-3. Create another EC2 instance (t3.micro) and install the Apache Airflow for scheduling.
+3. Create another EC2 instance (t3.micro) and install the python3 and the Apache Airflow for scheduling.